 Qatar National Bank SAQ (QNBK) hired five banks to help raise a $1.5 billion term-loan as the Persian Gulf country’s largest lender faces debt maturing next month.

 HSBC Bank Middle East Ltd., Deutsche Bank AG (DBK), Standard Chartered Plc (STAN), JPMorgan Chase & Co.
-(JPM), and Bank of Tokyo- Mitsubishi UFJ Ltd. were mandated to arrange a three-year senior unsecured facility, the Doha-based bank said in a statement to the Qatari stock market today.
+(JPM:US), and Bank of Tokyo- Mitsubishi UFJ Ltd. were mandated to arrange a three-year senior unsecured facility, the Doha-based bank said in a statement to the Qatari stock market today.
 “The loan facility will be used for general corporate purposes,” it said without giving further details.